NERSC/timemory-tutorials/README.md

 ### Overview

-Date: April 19th, 2021
+> Day 1: April 19th, 2021

-Duration: ~3 hours
+> Day 2: April 26th, 2021

-This repository is intended to provide walk-through tutorials for using timemory ([Github](https://github.com/NERSC/timemory)) ([Documentation](https://timemory.readthedocs.io)) for performance measurement and analysis.
+This repository is intended to provide walk-through tutorials for using timemory ([Github](https://github.com/NERSC/timemory)) ([Documentation](https://timemory.readthedocs.io)) for software monitoring (performance analysis, debugging, logging).
+The pre-built tools and libraries primarily focus on performance analysis.

+The tutorial is split into two sections/days.
+The materials for Day 1 of the tutorial are in the `tutorial-day-1` folder.
+Day 1 focuses on the pre-built command-line tools, libraries, and python bindings.
+The materials for Day 2 of the tutorial are in the `tutorial-day-2` folder.
+Day 2 focuses on the toolkit features of timemory and will teach you how to leverage timemory to build your own extensions, libraries, and tools.

 | Topic                                    | Estimated Duration |                                                                      |
 | ---------------------------------------- | :----------------: | :------------------------------------------------------------------: |